scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 And, in the sample code, the transaction retries three times maximum and sleeps for 100 milliseconds before it retries.
 But you can choose a retry policy, such as exponential backoff, according to your application requirements.

-## Request Routing in Two-phase Commit Transactions
+## Request routing in Two-phase Commit Transactions

 Services using Two-phase Commit Transactions usually execute a transaction by exchanging multiple requests and responses as follows: